Link Building is often frowned upon as a dirty tactic that should be avoided at all costs. Learn the best link building strategies for SEO.

 The key is in the outreach after the post goes live, informing everyone on the list that they have featured via email, Twitter, Facebook and anywhere else you can think of.

-You get on their radar, then next time they do a summary post they’ll think of you and link to you.
+You get on their radar, and then the next time they do a summary post they’ll think of you and link to you.

 This is a slightly more advanced approach, which will require a bit of investment and time, but once it is up and running it can provide links as far as the eye can see.